wso2/docs-apk/en/docs/setup/prerequisites.md

 # Prerequisites

-To successfully deploy WSO2 APK in your environment, you’ll need a Kubernetes cluster, a Kubernetes client (`kubectl`), and Helm for package management.
+To successfully deploy WSO2 Kubernetes Gateway in your environment, you’ll need a Kubernetes cluster, a Kubernetes client (`kubectl`), and Helm for package management.
 Additionally, your environment must meet specific requirements across managed Kubernetes services, resource allocations, and supported Kubernetes distributions.
 Each section below outlines these requirements for a successful deployment.

 ### Supported Versions
 #### Managed Kubernetes Services

-WSO2 APK supports several managed Kubernetes services.
+WSO2 Kubernetes Gateway supports several managed Kubernetes services.
 To ensure compatibility, verify that your service’s Kubernetes version falls within the specified range.

 | Platform | Cluster Version |
 | -------- | --------------- |